nrfconnect/sdk-nrf/doc/nrf/drivers/nrf700x.rst

 Radio test mode
 ^^^^^^^^^^^^^^^
-The nRF700X Wi-Fi driver supports Radio Test mode, which can be used to test the RF performance of the nRF700X device.
+The nRF700X Wi-Fi driver supports Radio Test mode, which you can use to test the RF performance of the nRF700X device.
-This is a build time option and can be enabled by using the :kconfig:option:`CONFIG_NRF700X_RADIO_TEST` Kconfig option.
+This is a build time option that you can enable using the :kconfig:option:`CONFIG_NRF700X_RADIO_TEST` Kconfig option.

 For more details about using this driver in Radio Test mode, see :ref:`wifi_radio_test`.